 Maple Sugaring with Boston Kids: Maple Syrup Festivals, Sugar House Tours in Massachusetts

-One of the sweetest things about living in New England is being able to experience maple sugaring firsthand.
-Bostonians don’t have to go very far to enjoy maple sugar festivals, take tours of farms, watch sap being boiled down in sugar houses, or learn to tap maple trees.
-Of course, the best part is tasting the final product – in syrup poured over pancakes, as candies, and even in hot dogs.
-Celebrate maple sugaring season with special events and visits to these local maple farms.
+One of the sweetest things about living in Massachusetts is being able to experience maple sugaring firsthand.
+Bostonians don’t have to go very far to enjoy maple sugar festivals, learn to tap maple trees at farms, or watch sap being boiled down in sugar houses.
+Of course, the best part is tasting the final product!

 Led by a Trustees of Reservations naturalist and ranger, during this event you'll learn how to identify maple trees, and explore the history of tapping.
 Each participant will have the opportunity to set their own tap.

-See an old-fashioned boil down in Sturbridge.
+See an old-fashioned maple sugar boil down in Sturbridge.
 Photo courtesy of Old Sturbridge Village

 Old Sturbridge Village is celebrating history and the season with their Maple Days happening four weekends in March.
 Costumed historians are on hand to explain how maple syrup was harvested in the early 19th-century and even cook food made with it from that time period.